Gary-Burke/quizmaster/README.md

 **User Flow**
 1. User opens the app → Sees the rules and categories listed.
 2. User selects a category → Inputs number to chooses category.
+3. Program gets the corresponding worksheet from Google Sheets for the quiz.
-3. User supplies his name → Inputs name into the input field
+3. Program asks user for his name → User inputs name into the input field
 4. User sees start game message → The user name, selected category and total number of questions are displayed
 5. User sees first question → User supplies answer
 6. User gets feedback → Asnwer was correct or incorrect